 The annual Red Beach Junior Surf Camp at Mangawhai Heads is the highlight of the Red Beach Junior Surf calendar.
 The camp takes place in January each year and is a great way to meet other families in the club, for kids to learn new skills and, most importantly, have fun.
 No other club in the country runs anything quite like it.

-The process for registering for Survivor, the club dinner and Survivor breakfast will be communicated at the start of the 2020-21 season.
+The process for registering for Survivor will be communicated at the start of the 2022-23 season.

 Activities are designed for all age and ability levels.
 It’s a chance for kids to gain confidence in a variety of conditions, including bigger surf than we usually get at Red Beach.